A little about me…

 Having had to deal with quite a bit of ‘stuff’ of my own, I believe I have at least some understanding of what many of my clients are going through, and personal experience of overcoming similar difficulties has made me passionate about helping others do the same using the natural mental resources they already possess.

 Having also had personal experience of being, shall we say, ‘strung along’ by therapists and complementary practitioners in the past and going to session after session for months on end when it was clear the treatment wasn’t helping, I never keep clients in therapy longer than necessary, not only because I feel it’s unethical to do so, but also because I work in partnership with them, tailor what I do to their individual needs, constantly monitor their progress, listen to and act upon their feedback and am honest and realistic about what can be achieved and how things are going.

-I have more than 12 years’ clinical experience, diplomas in Clinical Hypnosis with Psychotherapy and Advanced Hypnoanalysis, as well as knowledge and skills gained from ongoing professional training and study, and can provide assistance with a wide range of difficulties, though I actually specialise in general or situation-specific anxiety, panic attacks, confidence and self-esteem issues and IBS (Irritable Bowel Syndrome).
+I have over 18 years’ clinical experience, diplomas in Clinical Hypnosis with Psychotherapy and Advanced Hypnoanalysis, as well as knowledge and skills gained from ongoing professional training and study, and can provide assistance with a wide range of difficulties, though I actually specialise in general or situation-specific anxiety, panic attacks, confidence and self-esteem issues and IBS (Irritable Bowel Syndrome).

 I’m an accredited member of the APHP (Association for Professional Hypnosis and Psychotherapy), registered for hypnotherapy with the CNHC (Complementary and Natural Healthcare Council) and fully insured.